FREQUENTLY ASKED QUESTIONS FOR DIAGNOSTICS

 *$28.00 for the same test on a different sample type for the same patient.

 Each assay is 99-100% specific to the available sequence information (National Center for Biotechnology, NCBI), sensitive enough to detect as few as 2-10 copies of the gene, and 95-100% efficient.
 Our primer/probe sequences are checked annually to make sure we use the most up to date sequence information.
-All our diagnostic assays undergo a strict validation process including testing with positive/negative controls to confirm proper assay design.
+All our diagnostic assays undergo a strict validation process.

-Serum is a component of blood from which blood cells and coagulation factors are removed from the plasma.
-Because some pathogens invade the blood cells sending a serum sample would eliminate detection by PCR.
+Serum is a component of blood from which blood cells and coagulation factors are removed.
+Because some pathogens invade the blood cells, sending a serum sample would eliminate detection by PCR.
 To ensure that our tests yield accurate results, the DNA contained within the blood cells must be tested.
 This is why whole blood (with EDTA additive, LTT) is preferred over serum.